John Gorman (radio executive)

-John Gorman (b.
-1950) is a radio personality, executive, and author from Cleveland, Ohio.
+John Gorman (born 1950) is a radio personality, executive, and author from Cleveland, Ohio.
 In September 21, 2007, he published his memoir, The Buzzard: Inside The Glory Days of WMMS and Cleveland Rock Radio.

 Early life

 John Gorman was born in Malden, Massachusetts.
 At the age of 12, he first began operating a private radio station from his family home.
 As a teenager, he worked in the commercial radio industry as a programming assistant, music director, and talk show producer, where he remained until his move to Cleveland in 1973.